Volume 19, No. 1

 Student Safety and Wellness

 The horrific school shootings in Florida and elsewhere in 2018 sparked new rounds of questioning across the country about how to prevent such tragedies and keep students safe.
-The new issue of NASBE’s State Education Standard explores the web of issues that intersect student safety and wellness, including students’ physical, mental, social, and emotional health and the quality of their learning environment.
-Authors point out that policies to support the whole child can have lasting effects on student outcomes.
+Expert authors in this issue of NASBE’s State Education Standard explore how to foster student safety and how to promote their physical, mental, social, and emotional health and the quality of their learning environment.
+Authors note the lasting effects that policies to support the whole child can produce.

 Lessons Learned from Columbine